jjneely/am-event-handler/README.md

 * `.Timestamp`: `string` A UTC timestamp in RFC 3339 format of when Alertmanager hit the am-event-handler with this alert.

+Functions:

+* `replace <string> <substring> <replacement>`:  This allows simple replacement based substitution of strings.
+Perhaps dealing with escaping some pesky quotes.
+As the templates are specified in YAML there is YAML escaping done on top of the Go string escaping before the string is parsed as a template.

 Contributing
 ------------